You are here

 New faculty welcomed

-Second, but even more important than the first -- we have brought three new faculty on board.
+Second, but even more important than the first -- we have hired three new faculty.

 Professor Reátegui's research focuses on the development of translational microtechnologies combining microfluidics, biomaterials and molecular imaging techniques to help better diagnose, study and treat cancer and infectious diseases.